What is OCD?

 Obsessions

 Obsessions are thoughts, images, or impulses that occur over and over again and feel outside of the person’s control.
 Individuals with OCD do not want to have these thoughts and find them disturbing.
-In most cases, people with OCD realize that these thoughts are illogical.
+In most cases, people with OCD have some insight — they realize that these thoughts are illogical.

 A head with the acronym for obsessive compulsive disorder written on it.